JunoLab/JunoDocs.jl/docs/src/man/faq.md

 be on master for the Julia and Atom packages, so things will be changing likely before documentation changes.

+### How do I execute code on Juno startup?

+Much like Julia has its `.juliarc.jl` file for executing code on startup, Juno will execute code contained in `~/.junorc.jl` after Julia has been booted and a connection with the editor is established.
+This allows running code on startup that queries the frontend, e.g. [`Juno.syntaxcolors`](@ref).

 ## Advanced topics

 ### Connecting to an external julia session on a remote machine